SwarajMandal-25/All-In-One-Home-Automation-System-V1-/README.md

 ## Configuration
 Download and instal Arduino IDE.
-Open Arduino IDE and go to files and then preferences, copy and paste the ESP32 board package version link (Provided in the required libraries section) in the additional boards manager url section, and click 'OK'
+Open Arduino IDE and go to files and then preferences, copy and paste the ESP32 board package version link (Provided in the required libraries section) in the additional boards manager url section, and click **OK**.
 ![image]()
 ![image]()